Auwal007/Auwal007/README.md

 - 🔭 I’m Muhammad Adam
 - 🌱 I’m currently learning Data Science with Python.
-- 👯 I’m looking to collaborate on Python or ML projects.
+- 👯 I’m looking to collaborate with like minds on Python or ML projects.
 - 💬 Ask me about anything.
 - 😄 Pronouns: Him/He
 - ⚡ Fun fact: I love to explore and learn on various topics.